LLNL/shroud/docs/reference.rst

   Maximum rank of argument with assumed-rank.
   Defaults to 7.

+F_CFI
+  Use the C Fortran Interface provided by *Futher Interoperability with C* from Fortran 2018 (initially defined in TS29113 2012).

 F_create_bufferify_function
   Controls creation of a *bufferify* function.
   If *true*, an additional C function is created which receives